Klinge01/yk_monkey/README.md

-# YAK Coaching – Yannick Aldrian-Kickinger
+# YKMonkey – Yannick Aldrian-Kickinger

 A modern, sleek website for **Yannick Aldrian-Kickinger**, a bodybuilder and fitness coach based in Austria.
 Features bilingual support (German/English), glassmorphism design, and a focus on conversion.